oliveradria/symfony-elasticbeanstalk-optimization/README.md

 # Symfony + AWS ElasticBeanstalk Optimization

-Some files that help mme optimize a Symfony (currently version 3.3) + with ElasticBeanstalk setup.
+Some files that help me optimize a Symfony (currently version 3.3) + with ElasticBeanstalk setup.

 ## Deployment